Complex Networks of Desire: Mapping Community in Visual Arts Magazines Fireweed, Fuse, and Border/Lines

 Three Years in the Making (and Unmaking) of the Toronto Art Scene.
 Toronto: AGYU.

 Policy Matters: Administrations of Art and Culture.
-Toronto: YYZ Books.

 Journal of Statistical Mechanics: Theory and Experiment 10: 10008-10020.
 DOI 10.1088/1742-5468/2008/10/P10008

 - Zorich, D. (2012).
 “Transitioning to a Digital World: Art History, Its Research Centers, and Digital Scholarship,”